 The North Carolina Collection Gallery, a public service of the North Carolina Collection, presents a variety of exhibits that feature literature, photographs, and artifacts from the North Carolina Collection’s extensive holdings.
-Highlights include the furnishings in three historic rooms and exhibits on topics including early attempts at English settlement, the North Carolina gold rush, rare ornithological prints, the original “Siamese twins” Chang and Eng Bunker, and much more.
+Highlights include the furnishings in three historic rooms and exhibits on topics including early attempts at English settlement, the Croatoan Indians of coastal North Carolina, rare ornithological prints, the North Carolina gold rush and historic moneys, the original “Siamese twins” Chang and Eng Bunker, and much more.
 Gallery exhibitions are free and open to the public.

 Visitors may either browse on their own or arrange for guided tours with staff.
 The Gallery’s facilities are also available to the university community as a meeting area for smaller seminars, classes, and other special programs.